DorielRivalet/quartz/content/notes/open-source-society-university/overview.md

 so we put 3 arguments into the multipleExponentiation function, those 3 arguments are the same data type: number.

-if we go to the [JavaScript docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures), we see that the *number* data type occupies 8 bytes (64 bits).
+if we go to the [JavaScript docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)(the programming language's documentation), we see that the *number* data type occupies 8 bytes (64 bits).

 ```javascript
 function multipleExponentiation(num, arrows, num2){ //8 bytes*3=24 bytes